 There are three main types of fire suppression system: gaseous, foam, and Firetrace which is often required to protect a specific area from the risk of fire.
 A Firetrace system can use foam, Co2, a mixture of these, or other, fire extinguishing agents.

-A gaseous fire suppression system is generally used in server rooms, whereas a foam fire suppression system tends to be required for chemical labs, and other specialist areas.
+A gaseous suppression system is generally used in server rooms, whereas a foam fire suppression system tends to be required for chemical labs, and other specialist areas.

 Firetrace fire suppression